 In line with NHS England advice, we are first offering telehone or video consultations, with face to face consultations when appropriate or necessary.
 This is to reduce the likelihood of the coronavirus spreading to vulnerable groups in the surgery.

-Routine pre-bookable appointments are available between 7.30am and 6pm on weekdays and some Saturdays.
-Book online, via patient partner or by contacting reception.
+Routine pre-bookable appointments are available up to four weeks in advance between 7.20am and 8pm on weekdays.
+Book online when the service resumes or by contacting reception.

 A range of extended opening times are available for your convenience:

 - From 07:30 to 08:00 Mondays, Thursdays and Fridays